gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/mughal.md

 **The Tomb of Itimad al-Dawla in Agra**

 (1628).
-A low pavilion over a square plinth, situated in the center of a chahar bagh and surrounded by four [minarets]({{< baseurl >}}/pages/lecture-notes/glossary#minaret) at the four corners.
+A low pavilion over a square plinth, situated in the center of a chahar bagh and surrounded by four {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "minarets" "#minaret" %}} at the four corners.
 This is the first monument to employ white marble and pietra dura.